An Introduction to ENL

 Once the economy is no longer guided by capitalist logic, society will require a rational method for determining which outputs, and how much of each output, to produce.
 Rationality in ENL is tied to sustainable well-being, so the question becomes: which outputs, at what quantities, will equitably maximize well-being while respecting environmental constraints?
 This question has several elements and cannot be answered in a single step, but at its core is the notion of well-being.
 How is this term defined?

-These terms can be usefully applied to rapid impact reduction, which is necessary to reverse overshoot and hopefully resolve the ecological crisis.
-One of the primary reasons for today’s unsustainable output rates is that the rich countries are satisfying wants that should be unsanctioned.
+These terms can be usefully applied to rapid impact reduction, which is necessary to reverse the biosphere’s overshoot condition.
+One of the primary reasons for today’s unsustainable output rates is that the rich countries are satisfying wants that should be unauthorized.
 Exotic holiday travel and electronic toys are for many people highly desirable, but they should be prohibited – or at least tightly restricted – in the shadow of ecological collapse.
-One of the top priorities of a contractionary economy will be to apply this judgment, thereby ending or curtailing the production of many outputs that fail to increase health while damaging the environment.
+One of the top priorities of a sustainable economy will be to stringently apply this judgment, thereby ending or curtailing the production of many outputs that fail to increase health while damaging the environment.
 Although lower populations and higher efficiencies are also important, in some cases this single step could suffice to achieve the required impact reduction.

 For the remainder of this introduction I will largely ignore wants in order to focus on the heart of ENL’s analysis – meeting humankind’s economic needs in a sustainable and equitable manner.
 For the sake of simplicity I will also ignore the distinction between final outputs, which are directly consumed, and intermediate outputs, which are used in the production of final outputs.
 The term “outputs” below thus refers to final outputs alone.